fatiando/pooch/doc/usage.rst

 downloaded and not every time :meth:`pooch.Pooch.fetch` is called.

 One way to do this is using *post-processing hooks*.
-Method :meth:`pooch.Pooch.fetch` takes a ``hook`` argument that allows us to specify a function that is executed post-download and before returning the local file path.
-The hook also lets us overwrite the file name returned by :meth:`pooch.Pooch.fetch`.
+Method :meth:`pooch.Pooch.fetch` takes a ``processor`` argument that allows us to specify a function that is executed post-download and before returning the local file path.
+The processor also lets us overwrite the file name returned by :meth:`pooch.Pooch.fetch`.

 For example, let's say our data file is zipped and we want to store an unzipped copy of it and read that instead.
 We can do this with a post-processing hook that unzips the